Love Story (Taylor Swift song): Critical reception

 Blender included "Love Story" at number 73 on its 2008 year-end list, and The Village Voice's Pazz & Jop critics' poll placed it at number 48.
 In Fearless reviews, many critics complimented the production; Sean Daly from the St. Petersburg Times, Rob Sheffield from Blender and Stephen Thomas Erlewine from AllMusic selected the track as an album highlight.
 Deborah Evans Price of Billboard praised the "swirling, dreamy" production and said Swift's success in the country-music market "could only gain momentum".
 Others including The Boston Globe's James Reed and USA Today's Elysa Gardner deemed "Love Story" an example of Swift's songwriting abilities at a young age; the latter appreciated the song for earnestly portraying teenage feelings "rather than [being] a mouthpiece for a bunch of older pros' collective notion of adolescent yearning".

-Some critics were more reserved in their praise, taking issue with the literary references.
-In a four-stars-out-of-five rating of the song for the BBC, Fraser McAlpine deemed the Shakespearean reference not as sophisticated as its premise and the lyrics generic, but praised the production and wrote; "It's great to see a big pop song being used as a method of direct story telling".
-Musicologist James E. Perone commented; "the melodic hooks are strong enough to overcome the predictability of the lyrics".
+Some critics were more reserved in their praise and took issue with the literary references.
+In a four-stars-out-of-five rating of the song for the BBC, Fraser McAlpine deemed the Shakespearean reference not as sophisticated as its premise and the lyrics generic, but he praised the production and wrote, "It's great to see a big pop song being used as a method of direct story telling."
+The musicologist James E. Perone commented: "the melodic hooks are strong enough to overcome the predictability of the lyrics."
 Jon Bream from the Star Tribune deemed the single inferior to Swift's debut country-music single "Tim McGraw" (2006) but commended the production as catchy.
-In a Slant Magazine review, Jonathan Keefe was impressed by Swift's melodic songwriting for creating "massive pop hooks", but found the references to Romeo and Juliet "point-missing" and The Scarlet Letter "inexplicable".
+In a Slant Magazine review, Jonathan Keefe was impressed by Swift's melodic songwriting for creating "massive pop hooks" but found the references to Romeo and Juliet "point-missing" and The Scarlet Letter "inexplicable".
 Keefe deemed the lyrics lacking in creativity and disapproved of Swift's "clipped phrasing" in the refrain.

+In retrospective commentaries, the English-language professor Robert N. Watson and the music journalist Annie Zaleski deemed "Love Story" a memorable song thanks to its Shakespearean narrative; the former regarded it as an evidence of Swift's status as "the twenty-first-century's most popular songwriter of failed love affairs" and the latter wrote that the song deserves to be "a love story for the ages".
+"Love Story" was included on best-of lists including Taste of Country's "Top 100 Country Songs" (2016), Time Out's "35 Best Country Songs of All Time" (2022), and Billboard's "Top 50 Country Love Songs of All Time" (2022).